-- A generic manageability interface that is common to all services implementing OGSA capabilities.
-This manageability interface has functionality such as introspection, monitoring, and creation and destruction of service instances. - 4 At the OGSA functions level there are two types of management interfaces, denoted by the two 5 circles on the top of each of the capabilities shown in Figure 1: - Functional interface: Some common OGSA capabilities (such as job management) are a form of resource management.
+• A generic manageability interface that is common to all services implementing OGSA capabilities.
+This manageability interface has functionality such as introspection, monitoring, and creation and destruction of service instances.

+At the OGSA functions level there are two types of management interfaces, denoted by the two circles on the top of each of the capabilities shown in Figure 1:

+- Functional interface: Some common OGSA capabilities (such as job management) are a form of resource management.
 Services that provide these capabilities expose them through functional interfaces. - Manageability interface: Each capability has a specific manageability interface through which the capability is managed (e.g., monitoring of registries, monitoring of a job manager, etc.).
-This interface could extend the generic manageability interface, adding any manageability interfaces that are specific to the management of this capability. - 13 A simple example of these interfaces for a job manager service is given in Figure 2.
+This interface could extend the generic manageability interface, adding any manageability interfaces that are specific to the management of this capability.

+A simple example of these interfaces for a job manager service is given in Figure 2.

-14 The functional and manageability interfaces are often not clearly separated (especially in the case 15 of resource managers).
-However, a clear separation is desirable, since these interfaces are 16 invoked by different users with different roles and access permissions.
-For instance, in Figure 2.
-17 the functional interface is used by the manager (or user) of the application being run (the "Grid administrator" in the Commercial Data Center use case [3]), and the manageability interface is 18 19 used by the system manager (the "IT business activity manager" in [3]).
-One way to logically separate the functional and manageability interfaces would be to create management 20 "categories" such as Performance, Monitoring, Discovery, Control etc. for the interfaces as 21 22 outlined in HP's Web Services Management Framework [20].
-This classification does not preclude manageability interfaces from being functional interfaces also.
-On the other hand, this 23 24 classification enables access control policies to be set up at the interface/category level based on 25 roles and privileges.
+The functional and manageability interfaces are often not clearly separated (especially in the case of resource managers).
+While overlap is inevitable, some distinction is desirable, since these interfaces are invoked by different users with different roles and access permissions.
+For instance, in Figure 2, the functional interface is used by the manager (or user) of the application being run (the "Grid administrator" in the Commercial Data Center use case [3]), and the manageability interface is used by the system manager (the "IT business activity manager" in [3]).

+One way to logically separate the functional and manageability interfaces would be to create management "categories" such as Performance, Monitoring, Discovery and Control for the interfaces as outlined in HP's Web Services Management Framework (WSMF) [20].
+This classification allows manageability interfaces to be functional interfaces as well, and it also enables access control policies to be set up at the interface/category level, based on roles and privileges.

-- 27 Manageability is often an afterthought, so often the functional interface is present but not the 28 manageability interface. - 29
+Manageability is often an afterthought, so often the functional interface is present but not the manageability interface.